ryanbressler/CloudForest/README.md

 Variable Importance in CloudForest is based on the as the mean decrease in impurity over all of the splits made using a feature.
 It is output in a tsv as:

-Feature DecreasePerUse UseCount DecresePerTree
+Feature DecreasePerUse UseCount DecresePerTree DecresePerTreeUsed TreeUsedCount MeanMinimalDepth

-Where DecresePerTree is calculated over all trees, not just the ones the feature was used in.
+Where DecresePerTree is calculated over all trees, not just the ones the feature was used in and DecresePerTree

 To provide a baseline for evaluating importance, artificial contrast features can be used by including shuffled copies of existing features (see the Randomizing date options of growforest).